rosell-dk/dom-util-for-webp/README.md

 ```

 Note that with the picture tags, it is still the img tag that shows the selected image.
 The picture tag is just a wrapper.
 So it is correct behaviour not to copy the *style*, *width*, *class* or any other attributes to the picture tag.
-See #9.
+See [issue #9](https://github.com/rosell-dk/dom-util-for-webp/issues/9).

 As with `ImageUrlReplacer`, you can override the *replaceUrl* function.
 There is however currently no other methods to override.